bollu/bollu.github.io/content/blog/laziness-for-c-programmers.md

 # Showing off non-strictness:
 We first need a toy example to work with to explain the fundamentals of non-strict evaluation, so let's consider the example below.
-It should be relatively straightforward, except for the `case` construct which is explained below.
+I'll explain the `case` construct which is explained below.
+Don't worry if ato lazy evaluation "looks weird", it feels that way to everyone till one plays around with it for a while!

 We will interpret this example as both a strict program and a non-strict program.
 This will show us that we obtain different outputs on applying different